Jeff Allen (defensive back, born 1948)

-Jeffery Allen (born August 27, 1948) is an American former football player.
-A running back and defensive back, he played one season for the St. Louis Cardinals of the National Football League (NFL).
+Jeffery Allen (born August 27, 1948) is an American former professional football player who was a running back and defensive back for one season with the St. Louis Cardinals of the National Football League (NFL).
 He played college football for the Central Dutch and Iowa State Cyclones and was selected in the 13th round of the 1971 NFL draft by the Cardinals.
 He was injured for most of his rookie season, only playing one game, and missed the following season due to injury before being released early in 1973.

 Early life and education

 Allen was born on August 27, 1948, in Chicago, Illinois.
 He attended Wendell Phillips Academy High School in Chicago and had his number (22) retired upon graduation.
 In addition to playing football for the school, Allen also was a member of their basketball team.
 He attended Central College in Iowa for one year, 1967, being a top halfback for their football team, with performances that included posting 284 yards in one game.

 Allen transferred to play at Iowa State University in 1968, playing wingback and being the Cyclones' second wide receiver on the depth chart, as well as one of their return specialists.
 In the first game of the season, he had the team's longest touchdown of the game, scoring from 32-yards out on a run.
 His "ability to scramble through small holes" earned him the nickname "Rat" from his teammates.

 Allen finished his first season with the Cyclones as their leading touchdown scorer with 11 and also led the nation and set a Big 8 Conference record with 21 kickoff returns for 599 yards, being named the conference's sophomore of the year.
 Offensively, he ran the ball 57 times for 309 yards and caught 17 passes for 277 yards.
 He started 16 consecutive games for the team over the 1968 and 1969 seasons before missing a game in November 1969 against Oklahoma due to injury.
 He totaled 24 carries for 59 yards and 17 receptions for 149 yards in the 1969 season.
 As a senior in 1970, Allen switched to playing cornerback.
 He finished his three-year stint at Iowa State as their all-time leading kick returner with 1,549 yards.